HKalbasi/zngur/book/src/tutorial.md

 A Zngur project consists of 3 things:

 - An IDL (interface definition language) file named `main.zng`
-- A Rust crate (that can be everything, binary, rlib, static-lib, cdy-lib, ...)
+- A Rust crate (that can be anything: binary, rlib, static-lib, cdy-lib, ...)
 - A C++ project.

 To start, install Zngur: